jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer-1.md

 #### Race Conditions

-The other main complication with bounded buffers is that of **race conditions**.
+Another complication regarding bounded buffers is that of **race conditions**.
 A race condition occurs when multiple threads "race" to access a resource at "the same time".
 If two threads are attempting to execute a function at the same time, it's possible that one function will start executing while the other is already running.
 This can lead to incorrect results if not explicitly disallowed.
 Let's see an example of this.
 Given the following function: